How to use Docker 1.12 Built-In Orchestration and Service Creation

 I'm still quite a bit bummed about not being able to attend DockerCon this year.
 However, the news coming from DockerCon makes up for it in so many ways.

-As a member of the Docker Captains programmed I was fortunate enough to preview 1.12 and am quite amazed of all the new features baked in.
+As a member of the Docker Captains programmed I was fortunate enough to preview 1.12 and am pretty amazed of all the new features baked in.

 What's new in Docker 1.12